 Aquaculture Centre of Excellence

-The Aquaculture Centre of Excellence conducts research primarily dealing in the aquatic realm, particularly aquaculture, aquatic ecosystem health, water quality and fish disease.
-With our biosecure isolation facilities, water recirculation technologies, green house operations, and our water quality testing and molecular lab capabilities the Aquaculture Centre provides a solid base to conduct a wide variety of aquatic based research.
-We have partnered with many private, government and non profit organizations.
-To see how we can better serve your organization through research, or to view our present and past research projects click on the research tab, or contact our Research Head.
+The Aquaculture Centre of Excellence (ACE) conducts research primarily dealing in the aquatic realm, particularly aquaculture, aquatic ecosystem health, water quality and fish disease.
+With biosecure isolation facilities, water recirculation technologies, green house operations, and water quality testing and molecular lab capabilities, ACE provides a solid base to conduct a wide variety of aquatic based research.
+That ability to carry out diverse research has also facilitated partnerships with many private, government and non-profit organizations.

 ACE specializes in the culture of warm-water fish, but also conducts research on cool-water species such as rainbow trout.
 ACE has expertise in the diseases of concern for the fish species we culture, using advanced genetic techniques to characterize and identify fish pathogens.
 Other areas of research include biofiltration and water conservation.

 As part of an add-on to an intensive recirculation aquaculture operation, aquaponics operations began in 2003 and advanced research is currently funded by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 The seeding of plants begins in March for the production of a select variety of vegetables, herbs and water plants which all utilize the nutrients available in the water supply as provided by the fish.
 Since the water used by the plants is recirculated back to the fish facility for reuse, pests can be managed through biocontrol, eliminating the need for herbicides or pesticides.